How do I join a class?

 Tantra controls the mind through mental exercises (basic meditation for the beginners’ class) and with the help of the body (postures and massage).
 We emphasize on stress relief and health (physical and mental) with relaxation sessions, guided visualization (short meditation) and good advice for your health mostly based on naturopathy.

 Tantra Yoga is less physical than Hatha yoga.
-It is very suitable for aged persons.
 It is also a means to learn how to control our emotions and rediscover oneself.